 Ovarian cancer is a type of cancer that begins in the ovaries.
-Women have two ovaries, one on each side of the uterus.
 The ovaries — each about the size of an almond — produce eggs (ova) as well as the hormones estrogen and progesterone.

 Signs and symptoms of ovarian cancer may include:

 - Abdominal bloating or swelling

 - Quickly feeling full when eating